 Under stress, the sympathetic nervous system releases those ‘fight or flight’ hormones that increase heart rate.
-So even people with healthy hearts can think they are having a coronary during a classic panic attack; often finding themselves reassured in a cardiologist’s office.
+So, even people with healthy hearts can think they are having a coronary during a classic panic attack, often finding themselves being reassured in a cardiologist’s office.

-Those of us with fast or irregular heartbeats already, and plenty of reasons to be anxious (‘This procedure has a 2% mortality rate – sign here.’) can find the struggle for emotional regulation overwhelming.
+Those of us with already fast or irregular heartbeats and with plenty of reasons to be anxious (‘This procedure has a 2% mortality rate – sign here‘) can find the struggle for emotional regulation overwhelming.